caelcs/cassitory/README.md

 Instead you will have DTO that contains the data and knows how to map to each Cassandra entity and a Single repository to handle all the persistence layer to the multiple tables.
 Based on the mapping it will create an instance of each Cassandra Entity and save it.

+**ASYNC** is awesome! so you can save and delete using async operations but also provides a sunc way in case that you have go down that route.

 **No Reflexion**:
 Cassitory does not use reflexion to do all the operations that provides abd because of it there are some compromises if you want to use it.